AntonAleksandrov13/python-redis-tool/README.md

 # Tool for Redis Cluster administration.
 ## Description
 This tool is a Python CLI built on the top of [redis-cli](https://redis.io/topics/rediscli).
-The reason this tool was made is that some automation features is missing in redis-cli.
+The reason this tool was made is that some automation features are missing in redis-cli.
 For example, to reshard a Redis cluster, a user has to manually move slots from one node to another.
 Moreover, it is not possible to add more than one node to a Redis cluster once in a time.